leorami/Dev-Tunnel-Proxy/PROJECT-INTEGRATION.md

 # Notes on Config Composition (🆕)

 - The proxy composes `apps/*.conf` with optional `overrides/*.conf` into `build/sites-enabled/apps.generated.conf`.
+- App precedence within the same route prefers the newest file (mtime) so API re-installs supersede prior app snippets.
+- Emitted blocks are annotated with `# source: <relative-path>` and diagnostics are written to `.artifacts/bundle-diagnostics.json`.
 - Nginx includes only generated files.
 Your `apps/*.conf` remain the source inputs.
 - To force proxy-owned behavior, place minimal snippets in `overrides/` (no app names required).
 - You can manually regenerate the bundle with: